 Field sheets (Appendix A) are filled out completely by the volunteers in the field.
-The volunteer should review his or her data sheets from each sampling event to make sure they are filled in as completely and accurately as possible.
+The volunteer should review their data sheets from each sampling event to make sure they are filled in as completely and accurately as possible.
 The volunteers have four weeks to submit their data hardcopy or electronically, keeping a copy of the data themselves.

 Where available, field sheets are sent to the regional coordinators, who review the data for completeness.
 Should there be any data gaps, the regional coordinators contact the volunteers to fill in the missing information as much as possible.
-The regional coordinators must send his or her region's data to the VA SOS staff hardcopy or electronically within three weeks of obtaining all of that season's monitoring reports for his or her area.
+The regional coordinators must send their region's data to the VA SOS staff electronically (or hardcopy if necessary) within three weeks of obtaining all of that season's monitoring reports for their area.
 Again, the regional coordinators keep a copy of all data forms.
 Where no regional coordinator is available, the VA SOS Coordinator or designee acts as first reviewer of data.

 The VA SOS Coordinator or designee reviews all data coming to the state office.
 Should there still be missing or incorrect information, the Coordinator or designee works with the volunteers, regional coordinator, and maps if necessary to fill in the gaps.
-VA SOS staff has final say over whether the data is complete enough to be entered in the state database by VA SOS staff.
+VA SOS staff has final say over whether the data is complete enough to be entered in the Clean Water Hub.
 The VA SOS Coordinator or designee also maintains a database of all volunteers and their certification status, so can appropriately mark data as certified or not.
 The database will contain all data from all years.
 Hardcopy forms will be filed and kept by monitors and regional coordinators for a minimum of five years from its collection.
 After this time, the data forms will be recycled.